JonDoe-297/cross-view/README.md

 * Weixiang Yang: [weixiang_yang@foxmail.com](weixiang_yang@foxmail.com)

 ## License
-Cross-view itself is released under the MIT License (refer to the LICENSE file for details).This project partially depends on the sources of [Monolayout](https://github.com/hbutsuak95/monolayout)
+This project is released under the MIT License (refer to the LICENSE file for details).This project partially depends on the sources of [Monolayout](https://github.com/hbutsuak95/monolayout)